NanoClem/Java_Swing/FractalViz/README.txt

 # CONTEXT :

-- The application calculates a Mandelbrot fractal and allows to view it in a graphic interface which is able to make a zoom.
+- The application display a Mandelbrot fractal and allows to view it in a graphic interface.
+- The user is able to :
+	- draw a fractal in white and black or in color
+	- choose the number of iterations for each fractal,
+	- choose the color for the colored fractal,
-- The user can choose the number of iterations, zoom in or zoom out, browse the fractal by dragging the mouse and save the result as a picture file.
+	- zoom in or zoom out,
+	- save the result as a png and load a picture in the area

 # PROJECT STRUCTURE :